 Shodo island in Kagawa Prefecture is the second largest island.
 This island is also easily accessed via a number of daily ferries that connect Honshu and Shikoku.
 The Angel Road, which appears only during the low tide, is attracting many tourists recently who are hoping the angels will grant their wishes.
 Kankakei is a famous scenic spot located in the Seto Inland Sea National Park, designated as Japan’s first national park.
 Shodo island is well known for olive cultivation and produces 95% of domestic market needs.
 Olive forests spread across the entire island, creating scenery reminiscent of Greece.

-Naoshima is the main venue for the contemporary art festival Setouchi Triennale, which is held once every three years on a dozen islands in the Seto Inland Sea.
+Naoshima art island is the main venue for the contemporary art festival Setouchi Triennale, which is held once every three years on a dozen islands in the Seto Inland Sea.
 The artworks of international artists are presented across the islands.
-Although it is usually a quiet island with a population of mostly senior citizens, many young people and international tourists visit during the festival season and infused the island with vibrancy.
+Although it is usually a quiet island with a population of mostly senior citizens, many young people and international tourists visit during the festival season.
+In summer and autumn is also great to visit and enjoy the small island with a refreshing sea breeze.
+From Okayama offers the easiest access to Naoshima

 The third largest island in Seto Inland sea, Suo-oshima in Yamaguchi prefecture, is also known as ‘Hawaii in Setouchi’.
 In the Meiji era, about 4,000 Suo-oshima residents migrated to Hawaii to work in the sugar plantation.
 Some returned to the island and brought back the culture and customs.
 There are many buildings modeled after the facilities on Kauai island in Hawaii.
 Palm trees lining up along the road, you may feel like you are actually in Hawaii.